hashicorp/consul/website/source/docs/agent/http.html.markdown

 used for CRUD for nodes, services, checks, and configuration.
 The endpoints are versioned to enable changes without breaking backwards compatibility.

-All endpoints fall into one of 6 categories:
+All endpoints fall into one of several categories:

 * kv - Key/Value store
 * agent - Agent control